azulqarni/bandwidth-estimator-rl/README.md

 ## Usage

 To utilize the BDE and generate test scenarios:
-1. Configure scenarios using `amarify.py`.
+1. Configure scenarios using `python3 amarify.py`.
+This will produce the following:
+   - Configuration file `ue_db-test.cfg` to be pointed by `~/mme/config` in the AMARI Callbox unit.
+   - Configuration file `ue-test.cfg` to be pointed by `~/ue/config` in the AMARI UE Simbox unit.
+   - A plot `user_activity.pdf` visualizing the number of active users per time unit.
-2. Execute the BDE implementation `main.py` on the Ubuntu PC connected to the Amarisoft testbed.
+2. Execute the BDE implementation `python3 main.py` on the computing node (e.g., Ubuntu PC) connected to the Amarisoft testbed, which includes the main simulation loop.
+   - This produces the bandwidth estimate for the network slice, which is updated using the Amarisoft API through `./util/liveness.py`.
+      - Valid PRB values are of the form 2<sup>n<sub>1</sub></sup> · 3<sup>n<sub>2</sub></sup> · 5<sup>n<sub>3</sub></sup>, where n<sub>1</sub>, n<sub>2</sub>, n<sub>3</sub> ∈ ℕ.
+   - Simulation parameters including idle time between selecting arm and estimating reward are set in `./utils/parameters.py`.
+   - Networking parameters for accessing the remote log files from the two Amarisoft nodes are defined in `remote_params()` in `./util/logflatten.py`.
+The nodes are accessed in non-interactive fashion using SSH key-based authentication.

 ## Citation